Designer enables you to do the following:

 Value history on many fields to reduce typing

-Many preferences and settings that can help you customize the UI to fit how you want to use Designer
+Many preferences and settings that tailor the UI to how you want to use the product

 Logs and traces that are easy to access and view

-Thorough contextual help and a powerful searchable help system
+Thorough contextual help and powerful searchable help system

-Auto-update notifies you of any updates and easily pulls them in
+Auto-update installation notifies you of any updates and easily pulls them in.

-Easily add and model something that is not in the shipping version of Designer.
+Easily add and model something not in the shipping version.

 For example, you can add your own applications, drivers, resources, and icons.